Rushabh1208/College-Issue-Reporting/API_DOCUMENTATION.md

 ### Frontend Integration Notes
 - Use this endpoint to populate student issue dashboards.
 - Treat `imageUrl` as optional.
+- Use `imageObjectKey` / `imageStorageProvider` if you need to trace the asset in storage.
 - No pagination metadata is returned, so use cursor / incremental load only with client-side logic.

 ---